 Utilities COVID-19 Information

-The Chesterfield County Department of Utilities recognizes the impact that COVID-19, or Coronavirus, is having on our customers.
-Following is important information regarding your water and wastewater service and the accommodations that we are providing during this time.
+The Chesterfield County Department of Utilities recognizes the impact that COVID-19 is having on our customers.
+This page includes important information regarding your water and wastewater service and the accommodations that we are providing during this time.

 According to the Centers for Disease Control, handwashing is one of the best ways to protect yourself and your family from getting sick.
 To promote the safety and health of our customers, we want to ensure that each of you have access to clean, reliable water regardless of your current financial situation.
 At this time, all water and wastewater service disconnections have been suspended.